sramocki/PasswordGenerator/README.md

   * Sorting and filtering

 Known Issues:
-* Deleting local data breaks account creation
+* Deleting local data breaks key creation

 Coming soon:
 * Notify of old passwords that need to be updated